centreon/centreon-documentation/en/upgrade/centreon-ha/upgrade-from-21-04.md

 ### Reset the permissions for centreon_central_sync resource

-The RPM upgrade puts the permission back in place.
+The RPM upgrade puts the permissions back in place.
 Change it using these commands:

 ```bash
 chmod 775 /var/log/centreon-engine/